 Alternatives to the Ink Business Preferred

-There are a couple cards out there that could be better alternatives than the Ink Business Preferred.
+There are a couple cards out there that could be better alternatives to the Ink Business Preferred.
 Depending on your business, you might find better value with some of these cards instead.

 Capital One Spark Miles for Business